-- (a) to improve the management of the external borders; - (b) to contribute to preventing and combating irregular migration; and
+- (f) to improve the management of the external borders; - (g) to contribute to preventing and combating irregular migration; and

-$^{^{78}}$ As referred to in Article 54(2)(a) or (b) of the Financial Regulation.
+$^{79}$ As referred to in Article 54(2)(a) or (b) of the Financial Regulation.

-(c) to contribute to a high level of security within the area of freedom, security and justice of the Union including the maintenance of public security and public policy and safeguarding the security in the territories of the Member States.
+(h) to contribute to a high level of security within the area of freedom, security and justice of the Union including the maintenance of public security and public policy and safeguarding the security in the territories of the Member States.